Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 Whenever you make a basic attack with one of these weapons, you may choose a mode to use, in addition to the **standard mode** (which attacks a single target at full efficacy at the weapon's range).
 The mode of a weapon alters the base behaviour of the weapon, typically by altering its range, targets, efficacy or so on.

+Modes can be combined, multiplying together any changes to efficacy.
+For example, you might combine the *splashing* and *thrown* modes when making an attack with a vial of bubbling acid.

 <div class="infobox">

 **Faster area attacks**